morganwalkup/oval-exe/README.md

 The "Tour" function will take your ship on a preset movement around the object.

 ### Regroup Function
+The regroup function will pull participants back to the room owner.

 ![Regroup Button](https://github.com/WalkupAndAway/OVAL-Application/blob/master/Readme_images/Regroup%20Menu.jpg?raw=true)

 ### Indicate Function
+The indicate function will cause a ping noise and a dot to alert other participants to whatever is pointed to.

 ![Indicate Function](https://github.com/WalkupAndAway/OVAL-Application/blob/master/Readme_images/Indicate%20Function%20with%20Close%20Up.jpg?raw=true)

 ### Annotate Function
+By clicking and holding with the annotate tool selected, "ink" will be dispense out of the hand/controller that is clicking.

 #### Ink Level
 When the ink level is depleted, you will no longer be able to annotate.
-At this point you can click share to show your annotations then new to replenish your ink.
+At this point you can click share to show your annotations and refill your ink.
 If you do not wish to share you annotations, simply press new.

 ![Ink Level](https://github.com/WalkupAndAway/OVAL-Application/blob/master/Readme_images/Annotate%20Menu.jpg?raw=true)

 ### Measure Function
+The measure function will tell you the distance of a straight line.
+If this is cutting through an object, it will measure the straight line and not around the perimeter.

 ![Measure Menu](https://github.com/WalkupAndAway/OVAL-Application/blob/master/Readme_images/Measure%20Tool.jpg?raw=true)

 ### Snapshot Function
+As soon as the snapshot button is clicked, a countdown from 3 will appear.
+The field of view will be captured at the end of the countdown.

 1. ![Snapshot Button](https://github.com/WalkupAndAway/OVAL-Application/blob/master/Readme_images/Snapshot%20Menu.jpg?raw=true)
 2. ![Snapshot Countdown](https://github.com/WalkupAndAway/OVAL-Application/blob/master/Readme_images/Snapshot%20Countdown.jpg?raw=true)